FThompsonSG/tech242_AWS_linux/aws/README.md

    ![Launch Instance From AMI](../README_images/Launch_Instance_From_AMI_Screenshot.jpg)

 7. Create instance as usual but your custom AMI will now be selected
+8. If required make sure to include user data for commands such as cd or mvn spring-boot:start

 # AMI Deregistering and Snapshot Deletion